 To achieve closer cooperation between parents and teachers for the benefit of the child, parents are urged to counsel with the teacher on any questions concerning their child.
 Like you, we are vitally interested in your child's temporal and eternal welfare.
 Our honest cooperation at all times is assured.
-We welcome parents to visit the classrooms at any time.
-Please arrange your visit ahead of time.
-Please plan to leave younger children with someone else when you visit.

 Any feeling of injustice by or grievance against an individual teacher is to be discussed with that teacher first.
 Trying to "catch" your child's teacher before school is often difficult, and may extend into class time.
 It is best to meet privately after school hours.
 The involvement of the principal may follow if desired by either party.
 The goal in any disagreement is for us to glorify God by being reconciled to one another.